UTF-8 to Unicode Code Points

 For example the earth emoji is the single code point U+1F30D, not the surrogate pair U+D83C U+DF0D that UTF-16 would store it as.

-Tips and notes
+Tips

 If a single visible symbol reports as several code points, it is almost certainly a base letter plus combining diacritical marks, or an emoji built from a zero-width-joiner sequence — both are legitimate multi-code-point clusters.
-Use the U+XXXX notation when writing documentation or looking characters up in the Unicode charts, and decimal when feeding an API that wants integers.
+Use the U+XXXX notation when writing documentation or looking characters up in the Unicode charts, and decimal when feeding an API that expects integers.
 To go the other way, use the companion code-points-to-UTF-8 tool.